siberianfox/tinygwiki/What-is-TinyG.md

 * Both implement enhanced CNC features such as homing cycles, feedhold (!) and restart (~ , aka cycle start) and software reset (control-x)
 * Both use Texas Instruments DRV8818 stepper controller chips (as of gShield v4 and TinyG v7)
 * Both are written in C, GNU GPL open source licensed
-* Both projects are currently widely deployed but are technically still in beta - with production for both expected "any day now" - realistically sometime in 2Q2013, if we both keep on schedule.
+* Both projects are currently widely deployed but are technically still in beta - with production for both expected "any day now".

 Some fundamental differences are:
 * grbl is an XYZ 3 axis controller (i.e. a cartesian robot).
 TinyG is a 6 axis controller that runs XYZ and also ABC rotational axes.
 Many of the differences are attributable to this fact.
 See the [NIST spec](http://technisoftdirect.com/catalog/download/RS274NGC_3.pdf) as to how rotary axes work.